mmlacak/crochess/docs/source/libcc/ccparsedstep.rst

         Just destination field, no separators, no other steps.

-    :c:`enum` is tagged with the same :c:expr:`CcParsedStepLinkEnum` name.
+    :c:`enum` is tagged with the same :c:enum:`CcParsedStepLinkEnum` name.

 .. c:struct:: CcParsedStep